Add page objects to AI spiders#

 With a plain text editor or an IDE, add a new line to

-to set your Zyte API key:ZYTE_API_KEY = "YOUR_API_KEY"
+zyte_spider_templates_project/settings.pyto set your Zyte API key:ZYTE_API_KEY = "YOUR_ZYTE_API_KEY"

 If you have followed these steps correctly, you should be able to run the e-commerce spider template from your terminal window as follows: